Prohibition of Sexual Discrimination or Sexual Violence Against or Sexual Harassment of Students

 - Support Services

-If an individual believes he/she has experienced conduct prohibited under this rule, that person should contact ACC’s Title IX Coordinator for additional assistance and information.
-An individual who would like to report an alleged sexual assault, interpersonal violence (including domestic violence and dating violence) and/or stalking to the police and would like an ACC representative to accompany him/her to provide support during the reporting process, should contact ACC’s Title IX Coordinator via one of the following methods:
+If an individual believes he/she has experienced conduct prohibited under this rule, that person should contact ACC’s District Title IX Coordinator for additional assistance and information.
+An individual who would like to report an alleged sexual assault, interpersonal violence (including domestic violence and dating violence) and/or stalking to the police and would like an ACC representative to accompany him/her to provide support during the reporting process, should contact ACC’s District Title IX Coordinator via one of the following methods:

-ACC Title IX Compliance Officer
+ACC District Title IX Coordinator